Cheap Home Insurance

 While comparison sites offer a large chunk of the market's deals, others are only available directly from insurers or brokers.
 If any of the providers below are among your cheapest on comparison sites, use the links below to buy instead and take advantage of special deals.

-We've blagged you a £65 M&S gift card when you go via this Age Co* link to buy a policy by 11.59pm on Sun 31 Mar.
-You can't have had Age UK or Age Co home insurance before and the gift card should arrive within 120 days of your policy starting.
+We've blagged you a £65 M&S gift card when you go via this Age Co* link to buy a combined policy by 11.59pm on Thu 30 May.
+If you choose a buildings or contents-only policy, you will get a £15 M&S gift card.
+To be eligible, you can't have had an Age UK or Age Co home insurance within the last six months and the gift card should arrive within 120 days of your policy starting.

-Buy a new policy by 11.59pm on Tue 30 Apr via this MSE Blagged Intelligent Insurance* link and get a £60 Amazon gift card emailed to you within 60 days of your policy starting.
+Buy a new policy by 11.59pm on Sat 31 Aug via this MSE Blagged Intelligent Insurance* link and you'll get a £60 Amazon gift card emailed to you within 60 days of your policy starting.
 You can't have had an Intelligent Insurance policy in the last 12 months.

 Note: It may not be cheapest if you've standard needs – it specialises in cover for unusual properties and situations, eg, people in flood-prone areas, unoccupied or listed buildings, or who've a chequered financial past.